rickcedwhat/polyglot-wordle/README.md

 [x] Miniboard showing guesses after solving
 [x] Add how to play
 [x] Improve dictionaries
-[ ] Include word definitions when complete
-[ ] Click on any word for a definition
+[x] Click on any word for a definition
 [x] Red border on letters if triple red (warning the user before using the letter in the guess) [x] Remove empty from status and make it's own prop
 [ ] Don't allow a user to resubmit a guess
 [ ] Invalid word animation
 [ ] Scoring animations
+[ ] Allow player to buy a letter - 200 points and will randomly pick an unknown letter and show it on the board for the rest of the game
+[ ] Achievements

 ## Official Scoring Rules